Harminder13/Harminder13/README.md

 # 👋 Hi, I’m Harminder Saini

 ## 👀 About Me
-- 📊 **Data Science Enthusiast** with expertise in Python, PyTorch, and financial analysis
+- 📊 **Data Science Enthusiast** with experience in Python, PyTorch, and financial analysis
 - 🤖 Strong background in **machine learning** and **computer vision**
 - 💡 Passionate about applying analytical skills to solve complex financial challenges and deliver actionable insights